 — Giselle, studying International Relations at Syracuse University, JJNS Recipient 2020

-“It meant a lot to have someone understand my struggles”
+“It meant a lot to have someone understand”

 “My favorite class so far is Human Communication.